nafisk/Scheme-Advanced-Logic-Interpreter/README.md

 - Nafis Khan (Email: nkhan014@citymail.cuny.edu)
 - Deepankar Chakraborty (Email: dchakra001@citymail.cuny.edu)

-## Acknowledgments

-Developed under the guidance of Professor Douglas Troeger, CSC 33500 – Programming Language Paradigms, The City College of New York, Computer Science Department.

 ---

 Note: This README provides a basic guide for the Scheme List Interpreter.
 For detailed documentation, refer to the comments and documentation within the source code.